Single-Course Dansk 5 ECTS

 • analyze time series and calculate the corresponding uncertainty

-• program in Matlab and compile complex code to solve numerical integration in connection with geophysical problems
+• programming in Python and compile complex code to solve numerical integration in connection with geophysical problems

-• use Matlab to construct animations/videos in connection with the dissemination of geophysical problems.
+• use Python to construct animations/videos in connection with the dissemination of geophysical problems.

 Course Content